 - Information is displayed on conventional electronic road signs.

 By getting information to the customers more quickly, developers believe that commuters will have enough time to react to these warnings and find another way around the congested areas.
 This would be an advance compared to how information is released today, which is primarily through radio or television news reports.
 By the time the radio and TV report an incident, it's typically too late for most commuters to act on the information.

 Cell phones and other digital devices are as commonplace as cars, so why not combine the two to solve the problem of congested highways?
 In the next few years, we will learn for ourselves whether these new technologies will make our commute to work easier or if our only hope is to find a way to stay home.

-For more information on intelligent highways and related topics, check out the links on the next page.
+For more information on intelligent highways and related topics, check out the links below.